What is a gazetteer?

 IDEA is pleased to be working in partnership with Pleiades to systematically develop an urban gazetteer for the site of Dura-Europos.
 Among the many benefits of a gazetteer with site-specific granularity are its uses to:

-2. Make clear when a single place has multiple names it has been associated with over time.
+- Make clear when a single place has multiple names it has been associated with over time (or among different groups).

 For IDEA’s purposes, the Durene urban gazetteer is conceptualized as a critical tool to enable the virtual reassembly of artifacts and other archaeological data points kept and catalogued by distinct collections, in multiple languages, and in various parts of the world.
 But apart from this project-specific functionality, IDEA’s work in this regard is significant because it is one of the first projects to attempt the systematic codification of an ancient archaeological site for the purposes of creating an urban gazetteer that can in turn serve as a tool for the digital reassembly of dispersed data within an LOD environment.
 It is our hope that the documentation and dissemination of our process and lessons learned may therefore be of use to other projects aimed at similar goals, no matter their chronological or geographic particulars.